 - 11 Conclusion

 Welding is an evergreen profession and it is used in different types of constructions.
 Welding under normal conditions is not a difficult job and welders can manage it with a moderate set of skills.
 However, for underwater welding, a highly specialized set of skills is required.
 Deep down in the sea, the pressure is very high and it is capable of crushing a normal human body.
 Almost every welding process involves the use of electricity for welding purposes.
-Electric arcs are mostly used in different types of welding processes.
-Considering the use of electricity in welding, welding under the water can be a serious risk to life.
-Underwater welding can be defined as welding under the conditions of elevated pressure.
+Considering the use of electricity in welding, it is pretty obvious that risk is not negligible.

 Types of Underwater Welding